Canterbury West railway station: Later history

 The Whitstable branch closed to passenger traffic on 1 January 1931, and traffic from the Elham Valley into Canterbury ceased from 25 October 1940 when the line was requisitioned by the Army.
 Following the Southern Region Kent Coast Electrification Scheme, Phase 2 electric services started on 18 June 1962.
 The central through tracks were removed in 1979.
 Goods services were withdrawn on 31 December 1986.

 In 1973 the station buildings were Grade II listed by English Heritage.
+The signal box was also listed Grade II in 1986.

 On 13 December 2009, Canterbury West became part of the Southeastern High Speed service to London St Pancras using the High Speed line from Ashford International, significantly reducing journey times to London.

 In 2010, the railway station was refurbished to improve the station's accessibility.
 Funded by the Department for Transport's Access for All Scheme, the main change was the construction of a new footbridge allowing a step-free route between the station entrance and both platforms using two lifts.
 Other improvements include new tactile paving along the edge of the platform, new toilet facilities, new customer information screens and lighting, the redecoration of the ticket office and changes to the car park layout.

 In December 2013, a £535,000 upgrade to the station's forecourt and car park was completed.